2.a) Theory of the origin of the Universe

 Within this scientific weakness, we can find various examples.

-In fact, the worst part is not to propose incorrect solutions, but to manage to make them accepted.
+The worst part is not to propose incorrect solutions, but to manage to make them accepted.
 It has merit to deny the need for convincement in Science because the human brain is not ready for it; it sounds to us like religious faith regarding the origin of the Universe, or like a primary school class.

 Another subject is all religious ideas on the formation of life and the creation of the Universe; they make approximations not supported by logic.